NOW OPEN TO THE PUBLIC.

 The Downing Museum at Baker Arboretum has the most comprehensive collection of the varied works that Joe Downing created during his lifetime.
-Looking through the collection, one can see his work evolve through changes in shape and color.
+Looking through these works, one can see his work evolve through changes in shape and color.
 One can grasp his exploration of traditional media, but one can only wonder at the personal vision that embraced certain found objects and used them to create works of art.
-The selection process has been very subjective.

 In addition to the Downing collection, the museum also holds pieces that represent Mr. Baker's lifetime of art collecting, with examples from the South Central, Kentucky area, and from national and international artists, as well.
 Mr. Baker's collections represent decades of his support for the arts in Kentucky as well as his travels both in the United States and abroad.

 Exhibits at the Downing Museum represent a lifetime of creative work by Joseph Dudley Downing; a visual journey spanning from his humble beginnings in Horse Cave, Kentucky to his international recognition as an contemporary visual artist.
 Selections from the museum's collections as well as private collections will give visitors a glimpse into the celebrated career of an internationally renowned artist from Horse Cave, Kentucky.
 Visitors will learn about the life of Joe Downing as well as the history of the Downing Museum and Baker Arboretum.
 Other exhibitions highlight select works by local and regional artists.
 Please check out our exhibits page for more information.